 Things to consider before choosing a tax consultant

-If you have decided that it’s time to find a tax consultant, you’ll want someone who can avoid potential problems with the IRS, save you money and provide you with useful information for your business.
-It’s common to think of tax consultants as simply numbers people, but the right consultant will do much more than simply figure the numbers.
-A good consultant will also communicate what the numbers mean to you.
-During the interviewing process of choosing a tax consultant, here are some questions to ask that will help with your decision.
+If you’ve decided it’s time to find a tax consultant, you’ll want someone who can avoid potential problems with the IRS, save you money and provide you with valuable information for your business.
+Tax consultants are more than “numbers people.”
+A good consultant will understand what those numbers mean for your business and communicate this information to you.

-1. Do they have expertise with other clients in areas that are relevant to you?
+1. Do they have expertise with other clients in areas relevant to you?

 2. How many years of tax experience do they have?

-Although most tax consultants, regardless of their years of experience, have basic knowledge in the field, choosing one with a large firm who has several years of experience is usually better.
-This demonstrates that they have a wider breadth of training and generally have greater knowledge for handling business taxes.
+Regardless of their years of experience, most tax consultants have basic knowledge in the field.
+However, choosing a tax consultant with several years of experience in an established firm is usually best.
+Comprehensive experience demonstrates that they have a wider breadth of training and generally greater knowledge of handling business taxes.

 3. Will they represent you if you’re audited?

-A professional tax consultant should be willing to stand by their recommendations and all work they do for you in case you are ever audited.
-If a consultants you’re considering is reluctant to engage or say they’d represent you in these cases, it’s probably best to move on to another candidate.
+A professional tax consultant should be willing to stand by their recommendations and work if you’re audited.
+If a consultant you’re considering is reluctant to engage or say they’d represent you in these cases, it’s probably best to move on to another candidate.

 4. Will more than one consultant be handling your business?

-When you work with a large tax consultancy firm, there is a chance more than one person will work on items relating to your business.
-It’s important to ask who your point of contact will be and to make sure you are comfortable with the person who will be advising you.
-If more than one person will be working on your business’s items, make sure you will never be assigned someone to talk to who isn’t knowledgeable about you and your specific type of business.
+When you work with a large tax consultancy firm, there’s a chance more than one person will work on items relating to your business.
+It’s crucial to ask who your point of contact will be and ensure you’re comfortable with the person who will be advising you.
+If more than one person will work on your business’s tax concerns, ensure you’ll always be assigned to a knowledgeable professional well-versed in your specific business type and industry.